 3 Cr.
 (Hrs.:3 Lec.)

 Continues to study the process of developing software applications and systems.
 Software requirements, design and testing are addressed.
 Students gain experience in these areas by working on software maintenance projects that involve significant changes to a previously developed product and further development on a previously started project.
-Prerequisite: CSCI 332, CSCI 340, ESOF 322 (2nd)
+Prerequisite: (CSCI 340 or BMIS 375) and ESOF 322 (2nd)

 E1.
 Students entering this course should have a firm knowledge of multiple programming languages (from CSCI 136 and CSCI 232), algorithm design and analysis (from CSCI 232), databases (from CSCI 340) and software engineering (ESOF 322).